The pros and cons of counting rhythms

 English

-The count defines a grid of equal duration periods of time, and we count longer notes by considering how many counts each note is worth.
-If the quarter note is equal to one beat:
+The count defines a grid of equal duration time periods which notes can slot into.
+If the quarter note is equal to one count, then:

 • A half note gets two counts.